 Too often, the very people who need Social Security Disability (SSDI) don’t know if they qualify or why they might not be approved.
 They enter the process confused about how it works.
 And as a result, the SSA denies their application.

-As a disability lawyer Memphis TN has trusted for years with their SSDI cases, I know the system inside and out.
+As a disability lawyer with years of experience in SSDI cases, I know the system inside and out.
 I’ve seen how frustrating and complicated it can get.
 But these 5 factors will help you understand why you might or might not qualify for disability benefits:

 - Work History